Lina-Liuna/core-python/README.md

 functions.

 #### item 15: Be cautious when relying on dict insertion ordering
+##### Things to remember:

+Since Python 3.7, you can rely on the fact that iterating a dict instances contents will occur in the same order in which the keys were initially added.

+Python makes it easy to define objects that act like dictionaries but that are not dict instances.
+For these types, you can't assume that insertion ordering will be preserved.

+There are three ways to be careful about dictionary-like classes:
+Write code that doesn't rely on insertion ordering.
+Explicitly check for the dict type at runtime require dict types using type annotations and static analysis.

 #### item 16: Prefer get Over in and KeyError to Handle Missing Dictionary keys